ExpressionEngine/ExpressionEngine/README.md

 # ExpressionEngine CMS

-ExpressionEngine is an open-source CMS for developers and agencies building custom websites.
+ExpressionEngine is a self-hosted, open-source PHP CMS for developers and agencies building custom websites.
 Define your content, bring your own HTML, and give editors a publishing experience tailored to the site.

 **[Get started](#how-to-install) · [Documentation](https://docs.expressionengine.com/latest/) · [Community](#help-and-resources)**